 Some websites have no problems gaining text links naturally, the websites content is natural linkbait, but many small businesses struggle to compete for Google SERPs due to a lack of high quality free backlinks.

-Over the past decade or so buying backlinks (and selling backlinks) has sprouted into a thriving niche SEO industry with it’s own set of SEO pitfalls.
+Over the past couple of decades or so buying backlinks (and selling backlinks) has developed into a thriving niche SEO industry (considered black hat by many) with it’s own set of SEO pitfalls.
 In this section of the SEO tutorial we’ll cover what to expect when buying and selling backlinks for SEO gain.

 The white hat SEO consultants think it’s a black hat SEO technique and frown on it’s use and the black hat SEO experts know if done correctly (AKA don’t get caught by Google :-)) buying text link ads can help a websites performance long term.

 I’ve never had to buy a backlink, but have sold them, when I first started selling links you could make quite a lot of money from even a PR5 backlink ($1,000 a year wasn’t unusual).
 As the years passed and more and more websites sold links the prices fell dramatically, $50 a year for a PR5 backlink wasn’t hard to find in 2014 and as I update the SEO tutorial in 2020 we no longer even know if a backlink is from a PR5 webpage since Google turned off public PageRank (PR).